tomrausch/kubernetes_public/doc/Deploy Applications In Kubernetes.md

 service/bar-service created
 ```

-Perform the checks in [Confirm The Service](https://github.com/tomrausch/kubernetes_public/blob/a112cb64662de0179dc2a1095bb642aff3e1bbcf/doc/Confirm%20The%20Service.md)

-Confirm the Services and Paths for the application are defined in the [Current Ingress](https://github.com/tomrausch/kubernetes_public/blob/main/src/ingress/thomas-rausch-ingress.yaml)

-Perform the procedures in [Deploy The Current Ingress](https://github.com/tomrausch/kubernetes_public/blob/main/doc/Deploy%20The%20Current%20Ingress.md) to deploy or update the current Ingress

 Perform the checks in [Confirm The Service](https://github.com/tomrausch/kubernetes_public/blob/a112cb64662de0179dc2a1095bb642aff3e1bbcf/doc/Confirm%20The%20Service.md) for Service "service/foo-service" and "service/bar-service"

 Confirm the Services "service/foo-service" and "service/bar-service" are defined in the current Ingress [thomas-rausch-ingress](https://github.com/tomrausch/kubernetes_public/blob/main/src/ingress/thomas-rausch-ingress.yaml)